A general introduction

 achieve enlightenment.
 Bad deeds can cause a person to be reborn as a lower level, or even

 as an animal.
-The unequal distribution of wealth, prestige, suffering are thus seen as
+The unequal distribution of wealth, prestige, health, disability, suffering, etc. are thus seen as

 natural consequences for one's previous acts, both in this life and in previous lives.